yashap/parker/FEATURE_LIST.md

 What am I planning to work on next?

-- Finish user backend, making proper use of Supertokens
-  - And fix tests
+- Validate local dev works with Supertokens
 - Validate flows around bad auth
   - Handled well on BE and FE?
 Ideally some BE tests!
 - Maybe move everything from `frontends/landlord/app.json` into `frontends/landlord/app.config.ts`?